 What Are the Types of Cash Management?

 Two types of cash management are managing inflows (receivables) and managing outflows (payments).
-An individual may be able to do this in their head but for a larger organization—dealing with more than one payment currency, multiple banks and accounts (including virtual accounts), etc—this can get complicated.
-Which is where choosing the right software can help.
+A solopreneur might be able to do this in their head, but for organizations dealing with more than one payment currency, multiple banks, entities, subsidiaries, and accounts (including virtual accounts), etc—it gets complicated.

 What is Good Cash Management?

-- Forecasting quality directly related to time/effort to produce reports resulting in slow decision cycles.
+- Forecasting quality is directly related to the time and effort to produce reports, resulting in slow decision cycles.

 - Poor data quality requires time-consuming data cleaning from banking sources.

-- Report generation requiring manual financial data entry.
+- Report generation requires manual financial data entry.

 What is a Cash Management Platform?